“Why can’t you care about how I feel?”

 Engagement is the cherry on top.
 As you open your heart and empathize with your spouse, you have an opportunity to provide a final touch — literally.
 It’s the tender touch when he’s hurting.
 It’s looking deeply into her eyes when she’s talking.

 Engagement stems from seeing your spouse as a priceless treasure.
-First Peter 3:7 describes it as “showing honor to the woman as the weaker vessel.”
+1 Peter 3:7 describes it as “showing honor to the woman as the weaker vessel.”
 Was Peter just being misogynistic, suggesting that women are the weaker gender?
 Absolutely not!
 He isn’t saying that women are “less than” men or that they’re emotionally, intellectually or spiritually “weaker.”
 But he was writing in a time when women had few rights: In ancient Rome, wives were considered their husbands’ property.
 They couldn’t control their finances or own property.
 Peter was also acknowledging that women are, generally, physically weaker than men: He’s telling husbands that their wives should be protected and treated with honor — to stop viewing them as property and instead see them as fellow heirs to the kingdom of heaven.
 They are treasures beyond measure.

 The apostle Paul uses the same word vessel to refer to all of us in 2 Corinthians 4:7: “But we have this treasure in jars of clay [vessels], to show that the surpassing power belongs to God and not to us.”
 The vessel may look humble, but what’s inside is limitless.